-An abscessed tooth has a pocket of pus in an area near the root of the tooth which is usually caused by an infection.
+An abscessed tooth has a pocket of pus in an area near the root of the tooth which is usually from an infection.
 An abscess can occur in different regions of the tooth for different reasons.
-A tooth abscess can be very painful and if left untreated, may lead to infection that spreads throughout the body.
+A tooth abscess can be very painful and if you don’t seek tretment, it may lead to infection that spreads throughout the body.

 Cellulitis affects the skin and soft tissues beneath the skin.
-Facial cellulitis can be caused by a tooth abscess.
+A tooth abscess can be the cause of facial cellulitis.
 This serious condition can cause swelling and when that happens, the infection can spread rapidly throughout the body.

 Pericoronitis refers to inflammation and infection of the gum tissue around the wisdom teeth.
 Wisdom teeth refer to the third and final set of molars, which appear during adolescence or early adulthood.